COSC3020/wildcard-project-ziyuWang6666/README.md

 The total worst-time complexity of the implementation could be $O(V^2)$, where V is the number of vertices.

 1. The findParent method is applied to find the root of the node and run it recursively.
-The time complexity of traversing from a node to its root in such a tree is $O(log V)$, where V is the number of elements in the disjoint set.
-Therefore, the worst time complexity is $O(logV)$.
+The time complexity of traversing from a node to its root in a list is $O(V)$, where V is the number of elements in the list.
+Therefore, the worst time complexity is $O(V)$.

 2. The unionSet operation takes the findParant operation first and then compares ranks.
 If the ranks are different, the operation involves a constant number of assignments, making $O(1)$.
 When the ranks are the same, increment the node's rank and it will not be incremented again until its rank is part of a union operation where it merges with another node of the same rank which results in time analysis O(1).
 The total unionSet operation takes $O(logV)$.

 3. The kruskalAlgo method to sort edges first takes $O(E*logE)$, the first for loop runs n times, where n is the number of vertices in the matrix.
 The time complexity is $O(V)$.
 The second nested for loops i represents the row index, and j represents the column index.
 The time complexity is $O(V^2)$.

 4. The third for loop in the kruskalAlgo operation is find and unionSet when two vertices are not equal.
-So, the total complexity is $O(E*logE+V+V^2+logV)$.
+So, the total complexity is $O(E*logE+2V+V^2+logV)$.
 So overall complexity could be $O(V^2)$.